Easy Apple Cake: Russian Charlotte Russe Recipe

-A Russian Charlotte (Sharlotka), though, is much simpler to make, does not require a special pan, is delicious and is similarly impressive due to its light, airy appearance.
-The word "Russe" is French for "Russian," so the dessert name is slightly redundant, but no matter - the flavor will capture your taste buds, no matter what the name!
+A Russian Charlotte (Sharlotka), though, is much simpler to make, does not require a special pan, and is similarly impressive due to its light, airy appearance.
+The word "Russe" is French for "Russian," so the dessert name is slightly redundant, but no matter—the flavor will capture your taste buds, no matter what the name!

 Some people refer to this dessert as a Russian apple pie because its single-layered profile, especially when prepared in a springform pan, resembles a pie.
 However, it requires very little flour (so does not have the carbohydrates found in pie crust) and once removed from the pan, it stands alone, like a cake.

 The recipe can be made denser with fruit by adding more apples.
 When the eggs are beaten until very frothy, the crust or cake part of the dessert almost has the consistency of meringue.